 2. Problem in a Plugin

 Exactly as themes, if you’ve uploaded a new plugin and noticed that you get a white page, then, your plugin is the cause.
 A non-functional plugin can stop your site working as normal.
 At the same time, you can’t access to that plugin to deactivate it from the WordPress dashboard.

-So, next time when you have a new plugin that you don’t trust, or, that you don’t have ratings about it, try to test it on your local machine, or directly, on an online server, just to make sure that it works.
+So, next time when you have a new plugin that you don’t trust, or, that you don’t have ratings about it, try to test it in your local machine, or directly, in an online server, just to make sure that it works.
 Thus, you will avoid these problems in the future.
-Now, let’s solve the site with a screen of death problem.
+Now, let’s solve the white screen of death problem in WordPress.

 There are two ways to fix the white screen of death, the first one is to use your cPanel account and deactivate a theme or plugin.
 And the second way is to access your server from your FTP software and do the same.

 That way, your WordPress theme functions will ignore your theme or plugin and make them deactivated.
 So, you can get access again to your site and use your first theme.
-This is a method that deletes the theme function and the site will be without an active theme.
+This is a method that delete them function and the site will be without an active theme.

 Login to cPanel, and click on ”File Manager”, or any other nomination for your blog files editor.